 As these retreats grow, we will offer some retreats that bring women from different parts of the South together to share their work and ideas for a “stronger together” region that can support Trans women of color.

 All-inclusive expense paid scholarships are provided for every retreat participant.
-This includes round-trip travel to the Little Rock site; transport to and from the Retreat site; all food (3 meals and snacks per day); lodging; study materials; and social activities.
-Each series session begins on Thursday and ends on Sunday.
+This includes round-trip travel to the Little Rock site; transport to and from the Retreat site; all food (3 meals and snacks per day); lodging; and social activities.

 What is a Real Retreat Like?